Last Updated: July 7, 2021

 Pretty neat feature from 1Password.

-Among the platform’s latest releases is the browser add-on 1Password X.
+While we were researching for 1password deals, we instead came across one of the platform’s latest releases — the browser add-on 1Password X.

 This 1Password extension works with Chrome, Firefox, and Edge.
 It also works with Chromium-based browsers.
 So there is a 1Password for Opera and Vivaldi browsers.